Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Proof of Theorems and

 would be a $v$-extendable IPP of $G$, a contradiction.
 Since the path $Q$ is induced in $G$, this further implies that $q_{s+2}' \notin V(Q)$.
 We have now derived a contradiction to the maximality of the index $s$.~$\blacklozenge$

 Using Claim~\ref{prop-v-extend-claim-Q-spikes}, we now see that

 is a $v$-extendable IPP of $G$, a contradiction.
 This completes the argument. \end{proof}

-\begin{proposition} Let $G$ be a connected graph that satisfies $\text{ipp}(G) = |V(G)|-\nu(G)$.
+\begin{proposition} Let $G$ be a connected IPP-extremal graph.
 Then $G$ has at most one block that is not an odd complete graph.
-Moreover, if $G$ has a block $B$ that is not an odd complete graph, then the block $B$ is even and satisfies $\text{ipp}(B) = |V(B)|-\nu(B)$. \end{proposition} \begin{proof} We may assume inductively that for all connected graphs $G'$ such that $|V(G')| < |V(G)|$, if $\text{ipp}(G') = |V(G')|-\nu(G')$, then the following hold: \begin{itemize} \item $G'$ has at most one block that is not an odd complete graph, and \item if $G'$ has a block $B'$ that is not an odd complete graph, then the block $B'$ is even and satisfies $\text{ipp}(B') = |V(B')|-\nu(B')$. \end{itemize}
+Moreover, if $G$ has exactly one block that is not an odd complete graph, then that block is even. \end{proposition} \begin{proof} We may assume inductively that the proposition is true for graphs on fewer than $|V(G)|$ many vertices.
+More precisely, we assume inductively that for all connected IPP-extremal graphs $G'$ such that $|V(G')| < |V(G)|$, the graph $G'$ has at most one block that is not an odd complete graph, and moreover, if $G'$ has exactly one block that is not an odd complete graph, then that block is even.

 Suppose first that $G$ is biconnected, so that $G$ has exactly one block, namely $G$ itself.
-If $G$ is even, then the result is immediate.
-So, suppose that $G$ is odd.
-Then Proposition~\ref{prop-odd-is-block} guarantees that $G$ is a block graph.
-Since $G$ has only one block (namely $G$ itself), it follows that $G$ is a complete graph, and we are done.
+If $G$ is even, then the result is immediate, whereas if $G$ is odd, then Proposition~\ref{prop-odd-is-block} guarantees that $G$ is an odd complete graph, and we are done.

 From now on, we assume that $G$ is not biconnected.
 Therefore, $G$ has at least two leaf-blocks.